Snowy Mountains Scheme: Background

-Since the 1800s, both the Murray and Murrumbidgee rivers have been subject to development and control to meet water supply and irrigation needs.
-By contrast, the Snowy River, that rises in the Australian Alps and flows through mountainous and practically uninhabited country until debouching onto the river flats of East Gippsland, had never been controlled in any way, neither for the production of power nor for irrigation.
+In the late 19th and early 20th centuries, the Murray and Murrumbidgee rivers were subject to development and control, to meet water supply and irrigation needs.
+By contrast, the Snowy River, that rose in the Australian Alps and flowed through mountainous and practically uninhabited country until debouching onto the river flats of East Gippsland, had never been controlled in any way, neither for the production of power nor for irrigation.
 A great proportion of its waters flowed eastwards into the South Pacific Ocean (the Tasman Sea).
-The Snowy River has the highest headwater source of any in Australia and draws away a large proportion of the waters from the south-eastern New South Wales snowfields.
-The construction of the Snowy Mountains Scheme was seen as a means of supplementing the flow of the great inland rivers, a means for developing hydro-electric power, and also a way to increase agricultural production in the Murray and Murrumbidgee valleys.
+The Snowy River had the highest headwater source of any in Australia and drew away a large proportion of the waters from the south-eastern New South Wales snowfields.
+It was foreseen that construction works in the Snowy Mountains could supplement the flow of the great inland rivers, provide a means for developing hydro-electric power, and increase agricultural production in the Murray and Murrumbidgee valleys.

 Following World War II, the Government of New South Wales proposed that the flow of the Snowy River be diverted into the Murrumbidgee River for irrigation and agricultural purposes.
 There was little emphasis placed on the generation of power.
 A counter proposal by the Government of Victoria involved a greater generation of power, and involved diversion of the Snowy River to the Murray River.
 Additionally, the Government of South Australia was concerned that downstream flows on the Murray River would be severely jeopardised.

-The Commonwealth Government, looking at the national implications of the two proposals, initiated a meeting to discuss the use of the waters of the Snowy River, and a Committee was set up in 1946 to examine the question on the broadest possible basis.
-This Committee, in a report submitted in November 1948, suggested consideration of a far greater scheme than any previously put forward.
+The Commonwealth Government, looking at the national implications of the two proposals, initiated a meeting to discuss the use of the waters of the Snowy River, and a committee was set up in 1946 to examine the question on the broadest possible basis.
+This committee, in a report submitted in November 1948, suggested consideration of a far greater scheme than any previously put forward.
 It involved not only the simple question of use of the waters of the Snowy River, but consideration of the possible diversion of a number of rivers in the area, tributaries, not only of the Snowy, but of the Murray and Murrumbidgee.
-The recommendations of the Committee were generally agreed to by a conference of Ministers representing the Commonwealth, New South Wales, and Victoria, and it was also agreed that the Committee should continue its investigations.
+The recommendations of the committee were generally agreed to by a conference of Ministers representing the Commonwealth, New South Wales, and Victoria, and it was also agreed that the committee should continue its investigations.